 Almost any cut of lamb can be used for lamb stews and curries, but the shoulder is best.
-As it becomes really tender and flavourful during the stewing and braising process.
-Shanks also work really well in a mutton curry or stew because the marrow soaks up all the flavours and is amazing to suck on.
+As it becomes really tender and flavorful during the stewing and braising process.
+Shanks also work really well in a mutton curry or stew because the marrow soaks up all the flavors and is amazing to suck on.

 I highly recommend using a ‘meat masala’ which really takes the guesswork out of this, and I used Lala’s Mutton Curry masala for this one.
 You can go ahead and try Shaan as well, a brand which make fantastic masalas.

 Watch how to make Indian Mutton Curry Recipe VideoPrint

 This easy Indian mutton curry will soon become your favorite bowl of comfort food.
 Made in a pressure cooker and perfect with basmati rice.